|

 Analysis of Kicking

-The action in kicking is one that takes place in a sagittal plane about a transverse axis and involves the hip, knee and ankle joints.
+The kicking action takes place in a sagittal plane about a frontal axis and involves the hip, knee and ankle joints.

-The bones of the hip involved are the femur and pelvic girdle which form a ball and socket joint.
+The hip's bones are the femur and pelvic girdle, which form a ball and socket joint.

 The bones of the knee involved are the femur and tibia which form a hinge joint.